niladrisekhar8712/WeatherApp/README.md

 Server Listening: Start the Express server and listen on a specified port.

 ## Usage
-Start the server by running the following command:
+You can access the website directlu bt clicking this link: https://weatherapp-uo26.onrender.com/ Or start the server by running the following command:
 ```
 node app.js
 ```